lambdaclass/mina_bridge/README.md

 ```bash
 make query
 ```
-building a KZG proof of the state is still WIP, so you can find a `proof.mpk` containing only the data needed for running the current verifier, which is also WIP.
+if you ran the entire project flow you will find a `proof.mpk` containing only the data needed for running the current verifier, which is WIP.

 You can then run the verifier by calling the `verify_state()` function using `cast`.
 For this we provided a utility script `verify.sh`, run it with:
 ```bash